xarvh/squarepants/NOTES/Modules.md

 Concept
 =======

-"All import statements are declared in a single file, used by the whole project"
+All imports are specified in a single file, used by the whole project, so you don't have to repeat them for each module.

 Rules